 Have you communicated with your children about something good in your life that came from them, and said “Thank you”?
 Have you talked with them about your doubts and fears as a parent, and how you want to be there for them when they experience the same dynamic?

 Grandparents, keep communicating with your children and grandchildren.
 And when there’s a tough situation to work through, begin by stating clearly that through any danger or difficulty, you will strive to do whatever is in their best interest.
 And keep at it!

 Grant Goodvin practiced as an attorney for 8 years, worked in his family businesses for 26 years, and founded Family Legacy Consultant Group in 2005.
-Grant and Carol have been married for 40 years.
-They have three children, two daughters-in-law, one son-in-law and four grandchildren.
+Grant and his wife Carol have been married for 45 years.
+They have three children, one daughter-in-law, one son-in-law and five grandchildren.